dhan-profile/dhan-profile/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?color=%C02E60FF&lines=Welcome+to+my+profile+!+⭐;Have+a+nice+day!!!;Happy+Coding+...)](https://git.io/typing-svg)

 <b>I am Dhanush </b> <br>
 I'm proficient in Java programming, with a deep understanding of the language's complexities.
 I have also contributed my expertise to the online world by writing numerous articles on various topics.
 My articles have been featured on multiple reputable websites.
-If my code has helped you, consider sponsoring me.
-Thank you!
+You can find my works at <a href="https://bio.link/dhanushprofile">bio.link</a>
 ## Tech Stack :computer: (My Skills)
 <table>
 <tr>